-The Auditor conducted twenty-four inmate interviews, eight of the twenty-four inmates interviewed entered the facility twelve months or longer, therefore this interview question was not posed to them.
-Of the remaining sixteen inmates interviewed, fourteen of the sixteen inmates recalled the initial risk screening assessment interview as well as the second risk assessment interview occurring with a Psychology Services staff member and within two to three weeks from the initial assessment.
+The Auditor conducted twenty-four inmate interviews, ten of the twenty-four inmates interviewed entered the facility twelve months or longer, therefore this interview question was not posed to them.
+Of the remaining fourteen inmates interviewed, all fourteen inmates recalled the initial risk screening assessment interview, and eleven of the fourteen recalled the second risk assessment interview occurring with a Psychology Services staff member and within three to four weeks from the initial risk assessment.
+The three inmates that indicated they had not received the second risk assessment, arrived at the facility less than two weeks prior to the Auditor's interview.